hancomins/json5/README.md

     private String lastLoginDate;
 }

-// The status field value ("active") in JSON is used for type determination {
+// The value of the status field ("active") in JSON is used for type determination {
     "status": "active",
-    "name": "John Doe",
+    "name": "Hong Gil-dong",
     "lastLoginDate": "2024-01-15"
 }
 ```